Severe hip injuries cause excruciating pain. They affect your ability to do just about anything including standing, sitting, and walking.

 You should receive a permanent partial disability rating after you recover from hip replacement surgery.
 Georgia workers compensation law currently requires doctors to use the Fifth Edition of the American Medical Association Guides to the Evaluation of Permanent Impairment for permanent partial disability ratings.

-Doctors rate total hip replacements using Table 17-33 and Table 17-34.
-The doctors use Table 17-34 to determine what type of result you have.
-The amount of the rating depends on whether you get a good, fair, or poor result from the surgery.
+Doctors rate total hip replacements using Table 17-33 and Table 17-34 of the AMA Guides.
+The doctors use Table 17-34 to determine what type of recovery you had following the hip replacement surgery.
+This table take into account different factors to calculate a score.
+This score determines whether you had a good, fair, or poor outcome from the surgery.

-- Good results – 37% to the lower extremity/15% to the body as a whole
+- “Good” results receive a permanent partial disability rating of 37% to the lower extremity which equates to 15% to the body as a whole

-- Fair results – 50% to the lower extremity/20% to the body as a whole
+- “Fair” results receive a permanent partial disability rating of 50% to the lower extremity which equates to 20% to the body as a whole

-- Poor results – 75% to the lower extremity/30% to the body as a whole
+- “Poor” results receive a permanent partial disability rating of 75% to the lower extremity which equates to 30% to the body as a whole

 Can they do this?
 My reading of Georgia law is that you have a right to request whichever rating would pay you greater benefits.
 Consider this example: